-Professor of Japanese Business; Director, Japan Forum for Innovation and Technology; Executive Director, Center on Global Transformation
+Professor of Japanese Business; Director, Japan Forum for Innovation and Technology

-Schaede is fluent in Japanese and has spent more than eight years researching and studying in Japan, where she was a visiting scholar at the research institutes of the Bank of Japan, Japan's Ministry of Finance, the Ministry of Economy, Trade and Industry, and the Development Bank of Japan.
-She has also been invited as visiting faculty to the Haas School of Business at UC Berkeley, the Harvard Business School, Hitotsubashi University in Tokyo and the University of Duisburg-Essen in Germany.
+Schaede is trilingual (English, German, Japanese), and has spent more than nine years of study and research in Tokyo, Japan.
+She has been invited as a visiting professor to Hitotsubashi University, as well as the research institutes of the Bank of Japan, Japan's Ministry of Finance, Japan’s Ministry of Economy, Trade and Industry, and the Development Bank of Japan.
+She has also been a visiting professor at the UC Berkeley Haas School of Business, the Harvard Business School, and Stanford University.
+She is a member of the Advisory Board of IGPI, Inc., Tokyo.
+She is a Research Fellow at ICF, “Initiative to Co-Create the Future” at Mitsubishi Research Institute, as well as a supporter of the Life Science Innovation Network Japan (LINK-J), both in Tokyo.
+She also serves on the advisory board of the IN-EAST program at the University of Duisburg-Essen in Germany.

 Education and CV

 Ph.D., Japanese Studies and Economics, Philipps-Universität Marburg, Germany, 1989